Wussy

-Wussy is an American five-piece indie rock band formed in Cincinnati, Ohio in 2001.
+Wussy is an American four-piece indie rock band formed in Cincinnati, Ohio in 2001.
 The band consists of Chuck Cleaver (vocals/guitar), Lisa Walker (vocals/guitar), Joe Klug (drums) and Mark Messerly (bass).
 Former members include Dawn Burman (drums) and John Erhardt (pedal steel).
 Cleaver and Walker write most of the songs and either alternate lead vocals or sing them in harmony.
 Live performances feature the two vocalists having a "combative rapport".
-They have released seven albums, one live album, two EPs, one mini LP and a number of singles.
+The band has released seven albums, one live album, two EPs, one mini LP and a number of singles.
 The group has received critical acclaim from Rolling Stone, Robert Christgau, Chicago, and SPIN.